-In addition to the Master of Science degree, an abbreviated CPTS Certificate is also available for medical students who will not have time to complete a thesis.
-The purpose and entrance requirements are identical to the master's program.
-Although a thesis is not required, students will need to complete at least 15 hours of CPTS coursework during their third year of medical school study, complete ethics training requirements and demonstrate competency in basic biostatistics.
+In addition to the Master of Science degree, an abbreviated CPTS Certificate is also available for medical students who lack the time or desire to complete a thesis.
+Admissions requirements for the MS portion of the degree are identical to that to gain admittance into the master's program.
+Although a thesis is not required, students will need to complete at least 15 hours of CPTS coursework, complete ethics training requirements, and demonstrate competency in basic biostatistics.